hplusm/fashion_mnist_project/README.md

 # Fashion MNIST Project

-This project aims to automate the sorting of returned items for an online shopping platform using machine learning.
+This project automates the sorting of returned items for an online shopping platform using machine learning.
 The system categorizes items based on their images and runs as a service that can be triggered in batches overnight.

 ## Prerequisites